solidoss/solidframe/README.md

 The first version of the solid serialization library had two distinct steps for serilization:
  * schedule items for serialization in a stack like callback structure
- * do the actual item serialzation/deserialization when output or input data is available
+ * do the actual item serialzation/deserialization when output space or input data is available

 In order to improve speed, the second version of the library tries to overlap the above two steps - i.e. the items are scheduled only if the serialization/deserialization cannot be done inplace - e.g. the buffer is either full or empty.

 Notable are two other abilities of the serialization engine:
- * The support serializing streams - see [ipc file tutorial](tutorials/ipc_file) especially [messages definition](tutorials/ipc_file/ipc_file_messages.hpp)
+ * The support serializing streams - see [ipc file tutorial](tutorials/mpipc_file) especially [messages definition](tutorials/mpipc_file/mpipc_file_messages.hpp)
  * The support for imposing limits on items: string, container, stream - i.e. serialization/deserialization terminates with an error if an item exceeds the limit set for the item category (either string, container, stream).
 This is very important when usend in an online protocol.

 [Sample code](solid/serialization/v2/test/test_binary.cpp)

-A structure with serialization support:
+A C++ structure with serialization support:

 ```C++
 struct Test{